pipeforce/pipeforce.github.io/docs/guides/90_webhooks.md

 :::caution Some words about security and webhooks

 Since webhooks allow executing pipelines, they can be very powerful.
-This power also comes with **additional responsibility** for you, the pipeline engineer.
+This power also comes with **additional responsibility** for you, the app developer.
 Make sure you have sufficient security testings in place, and you have secured your webhook pipelines accordingly.

 :::